 Spend an hour or so in Hyde Park, before heading to the area of Kensington, to visit one of London’s treasures for retail therapy – Harrods.
 South Kensington is also home to many of London’s free museums, including The Science Museum and the Natural History Museum, which are worth a look if you have the time.
 Just south of Knightsbridge is Sloane Square, where you will find a selection of trendy bars, restaurants, and nightclubs, for a lively evening to kick-start your weekend.

 Saturday–London’s Oxford Street is the famous shopping district, where you will find every high street brand possible, plus designer stores and boutiques.
 Get there as early as possible, as Saturday’s are notoriously busy.
 After a few hours of retail therapy, take the Underground to Charing Cross, and walk into Trafalgar Square, where you can visit the National Gallery.
 Walk up to Leicester Square – London’s entertainment district, before moving on to Covent Garden to be dazzled by street performers, charming cobbled streets and old buildings.

-The glass-ceiling building, once home to the old vegetable market, now has small boutiques and old-fashioned pubs, including the Punch and Judy.
+The glass-ceiling building, once home to the old vegetable market, now has small boutiques and old-fashioned pubs, including The Punch and Judy.
 A trip to the theatre is an absolute must on your trip to London, with the areas of Covent Garden and Aldwych providing a variety of performances to suit all preferences and budgets.
-The Lion King and Wicked are absolutely fantastic, with evening performances starting at 7.30pm.
-The theatre district has an abundance of restaurants and bars for pre or post performance dining; however it is advisable to book as most theatre goers tend to have the same idea.
+The Lion King and Wicked are fantastic, with evening performances starting at 7.30 pm.
+The theatre district has an abundance of restaurants and bars for pre or post-performance dining; however, it is advisable to book as most theatergoers tend to have the same idea.